 Service dogs can be trained to retrieve objects, open doors, press automatic door opening buttons, and even turn lights on and off.
 People with MS, brain injuries, spinal cord injuries, and arthritis benefit from these types of tasks.

 For every disability, there are a number of tasks that dogs can be trained to perform that alleviate limitations or the challenges of participating in daily activities.
+Support coordination specialists can refer plan management participants to agencies that provide service animals.

 The important thing to know about registering your dog as a service dog is that you must have a disability that your dog helps with, and the dog must perform a specific task to qualify as a service dog.